-Cllr Nikkie Brennan stepped down as deputy chair of housing in March after pictures of her with a placard opposing the International Holocaust Remembrance Alliance (IHRA) definition of anti-Semitism emerged.
+Councillor Nikkie Brennan stepped down as deputy chair of the council’s Housing Committee in March after pictures of her with a placard opposing the International Holocaust Remembrance Alliance (IHRA) definition of anti-semitism emerged.

-Cllr Brennan, who was elected last May on a Momentum slate to the East Brighton ward, had been protesting outside a city council meeting last autumn where councillors, including current council leader Nancy Platts, voted to adopt the definition.
+Councillor Brennan, who was elected last May on a Momentum slate to the East Brighton ward, had been protesting outside a council meeting last autumn where councillors, including current council leader Nancy Platts, voted to adopt the definition.

 But just three days later, she posted on her Facebook page: “Let me make something clear.
 I have not resigned as a councillor and I will go on speaking up for the people who elected me.